The Origin

 What is changing, and what does it mean for you?
 Once you're in market and learning, insight compounds.
 It sharpens the next round of product and brand decisions — and the cycle starts again.

 This is how growth compounds.
 Not from a single brilliant move, but from building each layer well enough that it strengthens the next.
-Over time, a company with a well-sequenced growth system doesn't just perform better in any given quarter — it becomes structurally harder to compete against.
+Over time, a company with a well-sequenced growth system performs better AND it becomes structurally harder to compete against.

 That's the idea.
 And it's the logic behind everything I do.